FarronF/limerick-council-meetings/meetings/2024/07/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore - Kilmallock - 16th May 2024.md

 the judge agreed to remit, (“send back”) the Compulsory Purchase Order Application to An

 Bord Pleanála for their renewed consideration.
+A new Oral Hearing will be held into the
+---
-A new Oral Hearing will be held into the--- Compulsory Purchase Order in due course by An Bord Pleanála, however as yet we have not
+Compulsory Purchase Order in due course by An Bord Pleanála, however as yet we have not

 been advised of a date for this hearing.